 I thought I'd start our new DIY projects blog off with easy throw pillows perfectly suited for our colorful cotton yarn.
 I'm in the process of sprucing up my room, and what better way to liven up a room than with a new bedspread and throw pillows to match!

-I started off by choosing a color that complemented my room.
-Since I have a yellow bedspread, I thought our Sky Blue (#226) in our thicker worsted weight would compliment nicely.
+Since I have a yellow bedspread, I thought our Sky Blue (226) would complement nicely.

 Now it's time to sew those bad boys together.
-If you have a right and wrong side - due to those pesky yarn joins - put the right sides inside facing together so that you're sewing your seam with the wrong sides facing out.
+If you have a right and wrong side - due to those pesky yarn joins - put the right sides inside facing together so that the wrong sides are facing out.
 Using a tapestry needle, join the seams with a single strand of the yarn using a small running stitch at very edge of the pillow.

-Stitch three sides of the pillow and then turn pillow inside out so the right sides are now facing out.
-Insert your pillow form, or stuff with foam, and join the last side using a whip stitch.
+Stitch three sides of the pillow and then turn the pillow inside out so the right sides are now facing out.
+Insert your pillow form, or stuff with foam/fluff, and join the last side using a whip stitch.

 Aaaand voila, you've just made a new throw pillow you can be proud to post on Instagram!
 I loved the results so much, I ended up making a second pillow in navy!

 Please contact us with any comments or questions!
 Happy Knitting!